IDT-ITI/Lightweight-Face-Detector-Pruning/README.md

   ```bash
   python fpgm.py --pruning_rate 0.1 --pruned_eres './weights/eres10'
   ```
+Here, `pruning_rate` specifies the sparsity per layer that the user wishes to induce, and `pruned_eres` is the prefix of the file where the pruned models will be saved, such as `pruned_eres5`, `pruned_eres10`, etc.

 ## License
 This code is provided for academic, non-commercial use only.
 Please also check for any restrictions applied in the code parts and datasets used here from other sources.
 For the materials not covered by any such restrictions, redistribution and use in source and binary forms, with or without modification, are permitted for academic non-commercial use provided that the following conditions are met: